sessionm/ios-smp-example/README.md

 ## Push Notification

-This app showcases how to use SessionM SDK to present a popup message when the user receives a push notification.
+This app showcases how to use the SessionM SDK to present a popup message when the user receives a push notification.

 API Docs: https://mmc.sessionm.com/docs/mmc-sdk/#push-notifications